ksala/dokuwiki-docker/README.md

 Simple Dockerfile for Dokuwiki, powered by Alpine Linux + nginx + PHP-FPM

+This image provide a nginx instance serving DokuWiki over plain-text on port 9001.
+Remember to put a reverse proxy (another nginx instance is fine) in front of it to provide SSL, caching, rate-limiting and all that stuff!

 DockerHub: https://hub.docker.com/r/ksala/dokuwiki/

 NOTE: this image is not officially supported nor affiliated in any way with the DokuWiki project.